View-only mode

 • Explored fractional CTO service—learned it wasn't a good fit

-• Significant time invested upskilling in AI
+• Invested significant time upskilling in AI

 • Built and released two apps through vibe coding